thabart/SimpleOrm/README.md

 ## Model-First approach

+Two VSPackages are available to work with model-first approach:
+* The first one is using ENVDTE to generate the entities in the selected project.
+* The second one is following the same approach as EntityFramework.
+It defines a Domain Specific Language (DSL) to represent the tables in a schema, and uses T4 templates to generate the classes (mappings, entities & DBContext).

+#### First VSPackage : Generate entities with ENVDTE

 Pre-requisites to use the SimpleOrm Visual studio extension:
 * Visual Studio version 2013 & 2015 are supported
 * The extension can work only on c# project (WPF or ASP.NET MVC)